earthly/website/blog/_posts/2021-10-12-i-dont-know.md

 After you communicate that it's reasonable to be uncertain, you want to share that you have a plan to minimize or address the uncertainty.
 Jeff Bezos had a plan for overcoming the unpredictability of the dot com boom: "I believe that if you can focus obsessively enough on customer experience, selection, ease of use, low prices...
 I think you have a good chance."

 This second step is what allows you to be socially confident in the face of the unknown: You have a plan.
-Jeff didn't just say it was uncertain whether Amazon would succeed.
+Jeff didn't just say he was uncertain whether Amazon would succeed.
 He said that and then immediately followed with how he thought he could overcome the odds.

-In other words, share that the uncertainty is out there in that world, and you have a plan to overcome it.
+In other words, share that the uncertainty is out there in that world, and that you have a plan to overcome it.
 And having a plan can be as simple as saying, "Let me look into that".

 ## Let Me Look Into That